-Allstate’s use of corporate resources in the public policy arena is consistent with the company’s strategic vision of reinventing protection and retirement for the consumer, and is not based upon the personal views of any individual member of management or the Board of Directors.
+Allstate’s use of corporate resources in the public policy arena is consistent with the company’s strategic vision of reinventing protection and retirement for the consumer and is not based upon the personal views of any individual member of management or the Board of Directors.
 The specific deployment of corporate resources is presented formally to the Board each year and is always guided by the principle of what is best for the interests of our shareholders, employees, agencies, and customers.

 Overview of Expenditures

-Allstate supports candidates for public office, research associations, coalitions, industry trade associations, nonprofit organizations, and other groups to advance key priorities such as ensuring a healthy regulatory system, promoting fiscal responsibility, fostering market innovation, and promoting safety and security (such as teen safe driving and natural catastrophe management).
+Allstate supports candidates for public office, research associations, coalitions, industry trade associations, nonprofit organizations, advocacy professionals, and other groups to advance key priorities such as ensuring a healthy regulatory system, promoting fiscal responsibility, fostering market innovation, and promoting safety and security (such as teen safe driving and natural catastrophe management).
 We may not agree with every position taken by a specific organization, candidate, or committee.

 In 2015, the company’s efforts in this arena utilized approximately $14.5 million in corporate funds, which represents .04 percent of revenues.
 In addition, for the same period, the employee-funded political action committees contributed approximately $259,910 to a wide variety of political organizations and candidates.